mariolukas/FabScanPi-Server/doc/SOFTWARE.md

 ### Installation

-#### Notice!
+## Notice!
 There ist no need to flash the Arduino firmware.
-It will be flashed with the current firmware version by the FabScan Pi server application.
+It will be flashed automatically with the current firmware version after the server is started.

 #### Installation ISO Image (recommended)